ibm-cloud-docs/monitoring/monitor/exporters/prometheus.md

 For more information, see [Prometheus IPMI Exporter](https://github.com/soundcloud/ipmi_exporter){: external}.

-To learn how to configure the IPMI exporter, see [Configure the Prometheus IPMI Exporter to monitor sensor metrics in a Bare metal](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-baremetal_linux#baremetal_linux_step3).
+To learn how to configure the IPMI exporter, see [Configuring the Prometheus IPMI Exporter to monitor sensor metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-ipmi).

+You can also check the tutorial: [Configure the Prometheus IPMI Exporter to monitor sensor metrics in a Bare metal](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-baremetal_linux#baremetal_linux_step3).

 ### Blackbox exporter